Ohio has some of the most beautiful birds, including various herons.

 Black-crowned Night-Herons can be found along the edges of lakes, rivers, ponds, and swamps throughout the state during their breeding season.

-In Ohio, their nests are usually big platform-shaped structures built from twigs lined with vegetation that is situated near water.
+In Ohio, their nests are usually big platform-shaped structures built from twigs lined with vegetation that are situated near water.

-After the nesting season has ended, these types of herons in Ohio will migrate to other parts of North America, such as Florida and the Caribbean, where they spend the winter months.
+After the nesting season ends, these types of herons in Ohio migrate to other parts of North America, such as Florida and the Caribbean, where they spend the winter months.

 They are important species that help keep local ecosystems healthy by controlling populations of amphibians and aquatic invertebrates.